ChaoticCyber/Notes/HTB/Qol.md

 ```

 script not found?
-- doing this without will severly mess up your terminal by offsetting text
+- doing this without will severely mess up your terminal by offsetting text
--

-auto
+- However, it will allow you the ability to up arrow previous commands, lol